Albrecht von Wallenstein: Obsession with horoscopes

 While a student at Padua, Wallenstein had followed the lessons of the prominent astrologer Andrea Argoli, who had also initiated him into the mysteries of the Kabbalah.

-In 1608, Wallenstein commissioned the imperial court mathematician Johannes Kepler issue his first horoscope through intermediaries.
+In 1608, Wallenstein commissioned the imperial court mathematician Johannes Kepler to issue his first horoscope through intermediaries.
 It seems that he did not receive the horoscope until late 1614 or early 1615.
 "Why delivery should have taken so long is anyone's guess.
 Perhaps Kepler had been defrauded too often and did not want too hand it over until he had his promised fee and that had been delayed."
 Wallenstein, through the same intermediary (Gerhard von Taxis) reached out to Kepler again in 1625 for amendments and amplifications on the chart.

 Consulting an astrologer was not unusual at the time.
 Though astrology had been forbidden by the Church at the Council of Trent, Emperor Rudolph II (a nominally Catholic monarch and the ruler of Bohemia where Wallenstein served as his vassal) frequently consulted astrologers as did many at his court.
 Anyone who was wealthy and influential often had one.
 After a brief warning not to trust the stars alone, Kepler wrote that his client had a busy, restless mind who strove for new, untried or strange means.
 The horoscope characterized Wallenstein as a person with great ambition who strove for power.
 Dangerous enemies may challenge him, but he would mostly win.
 Wallenstein relied obsessively on horoscopes for the next several years prior to his death in 1634.
 He employed Giovanni Battista Seni as his personal astrologer and advisor during the last four years of his life.